 Model Evaluation Component: Recent analysis of global and airborne Doppler data have shown that statistically significant differences exist in the environmental and the inner-core structures of steady-state and rapidly intensifying TCs.
-In addition to the differences in the large-scale variables utilized by the statistical RI models described above, variations in such structures as the inner- and outer-core vorticity field, inflow depth and strength, and number and radial distribution of deep convection have been found to exist for RI and non-RI TCs.
+In addition to the differences in the large-scale variables utilized by the statistical RI models described above, variations in such structures as the inner- and outer-core vorticity field, inflow depth and strength, and number, radial, and azimuthal distribution of deep convection have been found to exist for RI and non-RI TCs.
 Since the data collected as a part of this experiment will span scales ranging from the environmental down to the convective and PBL scale, it should provide a means of evaluating the various features of the operational modeling system, including the sufficiency (or lack thereof) of the horizontal resolution, and the microphysical and planetary boundary layer parameterization schemes.

 Missions will be targeted for systems that have a reasonable chance of undergoing RI, based on the guidance indicated above.
 When possible (i.e., subject to range, timing, and other logistical constraints), missions will begin as much as 24 h prior to the expected onset of RI, even if the storm is still only a tropical depression or storm, to capture the structure during the time leading up to RI onset.
 Ideally missions will continue every 12 h, as long as feasible.
-The P-3 aircraft will dispense AXBTs and GPS dropsondes and collect Doppler radar data while flying a rotating figure-4 pattern (see sample pattern shown in Fig. 9-1) in the inner-core with leg lengths of ~90-180 km at the maximum safe altitude (~8k-12k feet) for avoiding graupel.
-The AXBTs and GPS dropsondes should be dispensed on each leg with a spacing of ~30-40 km to provide adequate coverage for deducing the radial variations in kinematic and thermodynamic storm properties.
+The P-3 aircraft will dispense AXBTs and GPS dropsondes and collect Doppler radar data while flying a rotating figure-4 pattern (see sample pattern shown in Fig. 1) in the inner-core with leg lengths of ~90-180 km at the maximum safe altitude (~8k-12k feet) for avoiding graupel.
+The AXBTs and GPS dropsondes should be dispensed on each leg with a spacing of \sim 30-40 km to provide adequate coverage for deducing the radial variations in kinematic and thermodynamic storm properties.
 Particular efforts should be made to release expendables outside the flight-level radius of maximum winds (RMW); i.e., between ~1xRMW and 3xRMW.
-The desired AXBT/GPS dropsonde deployment strategy is for both an AXBT and GPS dropsonde to be dispensed in tandem at both the endpoints and midpoint of each leg of the figure-4 pattern so that a total of 12 AXBT/GPS pairs are dropped during the course of each completed figure-4 leg (pattern) as shown in Fig. 9-1.
+The desired AXBT/GPS dropsonde deployment strategy is for both an AXBT and GPS dropsonde to be dispensed in tandem at both the endpoints and midpoint of each leg of the figure-4 pattern so that a total of 12 AXBT/GPS pairs are dropped during the course of each completed figure-4 leg (pattern) as shown in Fig. 10-1.
+Additional dropsondes (no AXBTs) can be dropped at the discretion of the LPS to increase the radial and/or azimuthal coverage, particularly outside the RMW.
 The P-3 may also fly a Convective Burst Module (similar to that flown for the tropical cyclone genesis experiment) or an Arc Cloud Module if the opportunity to conduct such flight patterns presents itself.